severinh/lunr.de.js/README.md

 lunr.de.js - A German Language Extension for [lunr.js](http://lunrjs.com/)
 ==========================================================================

-[lunr.js](http://lunrjs.com/) is a simple full-text search engine implemented in JavaScript. lunr.de.js adds a German stop word filter and stemmer to the `lunr.js' pipeline, thus making the full-text search of German content more robust.
+[lunr.js](http://lunrjs.com/) is a simple text search engine implemented in JavaScript. lunr.de.js adds a German stop word filter and stemmer to the `lunr.js' pipeline, thus making text search more robust for German content.

 Usage
 -----